gunins/service-worker-router/examples/static/readme.md

 ```

-This part just return "Resource Not Found" html response, with Not Found `statusCode`.
+This part return "Resource Not Found" html response, with Not Found `statusCode`.

 #### Step Nine

-Need to check, if request method is `GET`, for any other requests, will be not found.
+Check, if request method is `GET`, for any other requests, will be not found.
-`testifGetMethod` will return `Promise`.
+`testifGetMethod` will return `Promise` resolve on success, reject if different method than `GET`.

 ```javascript